hamzarasheedgc202m/hamzarasheedgc202m/README.md

 <h3 align="center"> 🚀 About Me </h3>
 <p align="center">
-I’m a passionate software developer with a focus on Machine Learning, Python development.
-With experience in creating innovative AI projects and building dynamic web applications using Flask, I thrive on solving real-world problems.
+I’m a passionate software developer with a focus on Machine Learning, Python development, Elixir development.
+With experience in creating innovative AI projects and building dynamic web applications using Pheonix, Django, I thrive on solving real-world problems.
 </p>

 ---